-Helps to treat medical ailments and problems
+1. Helps to treat medical ailments and problems

 Cardamom helps improve overall digestive health, heart health, and is useful as a preventive measure for cancer.

-It is good for the skin and hair
+2. It is good for the skin and hair

-It helps to rejuvenate the skin, promote even skin tone, and takes care of blemishes and acne.
+It helps to rejuvenate the skin, promote even skin tone, and take care of blemishes and acne.

-Used in foods and drinks
+3. Used in foods and drinks

 You can mix the powder or the whole seed pod to cook spicy and sweet dishes.

 Now that we have understood the various types and uses of Cardamoms, let us address a few commonly asked questions.

-What’s the difference between green Cardamom and black Cardamom?
+What’s the Difference Between Green Cardamom and Black Cardamom?

 Green cardamom, also known as True Cardamom, is most commonly found in many general and grocery stores.

 Although it is considered Cardamom, it is regarded as a close relative of the Cardamom but not Cardamom per se.

 Cardamom is generally categorized and graded, keeping in mind various factors like the clipping, color, unbleached or bleached, the product’s origin, etc.

 To check the quality of Cardamom, you would need first to check the color—the greener the pods, the lower the quality.

 White Cardamom is nothing but a bleached version of the green Cardamom.

 Cardamom is expensive because of manual labor, care given, and time is taken to harvest Cardamom.

 The Cardamom flavor is a combination of a menthol-like, fruity, piney taste with a complex aroma.

-Can I substitute black Cardamom for green Cardamom?
+Can I Substitute Black Cardamom for Green Cardamom?

 You can choose to leave the option of using Cardamom if you do not have it while cooking.

 However, if consumed in large quantities, it can have side effects like developing allergic reactions, especially skin allergy, developing hypersensitivity.

 It can also result in gallstone complications and can hamper the drug interactions for patients undergoing treatment on HIV drugs, Antidepressants, medication for irritable bowel syndrome, etc.

 It helps to take care of digestive issues and relieves acidity.

 It is also good for depression, improves blood circulation, improves sexual dysfunction, and body detoxification.

-What is red Cardamom?
+What Is Red Cardamom?